Loading...

 Portion Control

-Reduce the portion size of the brownie to decrease the sugar and carbohydrate intake.
+Reduce the portion size of the brownie to limit sugar intake.
+Consider eating just half or a quarter of the brownie.

-Engage in light physical activity, such as a short walk, after consuming the brownie to help your body use the sugar more effectively.
+Engage in light physical activity, like a short walk, after consuming the treat to help your body use the glucose more effectively.

 healthspan-mbl